aheze/OpenFind/README.md

 AttributeGraph precondition failure: attribute failed to set an initial value: 2106424, ForEachChild<Array<Highlight>, UUID, HighlightView>.
 ```

+4/23/22 - might be fixed by checking that tab is photos first

 `itemIdentifier` is unreliable and sometimes gives huge numbers (`9223372036854775807`)
 ```swift
 guard let existingPhoto = dataSource.itemIdentifier(for: indexPath) else { return }